Wolfcoder13/Drooper/README.md

-You will need to install : https://github.com/adafruit/Adafruit_Python_MCP3008 libav-tools is neccesary to be able to use pydub on raspbian
+You will need to install : https://github.com/adafruit/Adafruit_Python_MCP3008 libav-tools is neccesary to be able to use pydub on raspbian It is neccesary to install pyaudio correctly.

 ```
 sudo pip install adafruit-mcp3008
 sudo pip install pydub
+sudo pip install pyaudio
 sudo apt-get install libav-tools
 ```